Brand0nLe/Brandon-Le-Portfolio/README.md

 ## Features

 - Home page with information about myself and links to the other sections
-- About Me section with a brief bio and links to social media profiles (GitHub, Linkedin, and Email)
+- About Me section with a brief bio and profile picture
 - Ability to view and download PDF when clicking on profile image and pdf icon
 - Projects section with links to individual project pages
-- Footer with a form that allows visitors to send a message to the developer
+- Footer with a form that allows visitors to send a message to the developer icons linked to social media profiles (GitHub, Linkedin, and Email)
+- Footer also has an icon linked for PDF download
 - Responsive design that adapts to different screen sizes and devices

 ## Technologies Used